sebleYA/the-game/README.md

 # the-game
 Project repository for IT 115 Winter 2021

-Students in IT 115 are going to add content to this project.
+Four students from IT 115 are going to add content to this project, focusing on our game idea -- the Wild West.

-The Game itself does really have to do very much.
+The Game itself does not really have to do very much.
 It's mostly just an excuse to make several directories of practice code we can practice managing projects on GitHub.
 That being said, if you can add some fun features to the Game, please do!

 To get started with this project, you have to sign up for IT 115.
 Then you will be assigned to a group.
 Your group will contribute code to this class-level repository.